 South of the northern battle French generals pursued their pre-war plan to take the war into Germany.
 That meant an advance into Alsace-Lorraine, France’s lost provinces.
 Within days of war’s outbreak French First Army troops charged into Alsace and captured Mulhouse.
 The Germans counterattacked, and the city exchanged hands several times before the French established a defensive line on high ground to the west, leaving Mulhouse in German hands.
 French offensive capabilities here were soon reduced by the transfer of troops to bolster hard-pressed Allied units in front of Paris.
-The Alsace region was ill-suited for offensive warfare, and this part of the front remained relatively quiet for the remainder of the war.
+The Alsace region was ill-suited for offensive warfare, and the sector remained relatively quiet for the remainder of the war.

 The French suffered a bitter repulse in the Ardennes region and further south in Lorraine.
 Marshal Joffre, the French Commander in Chief, had based his war strategy on hopes of a breakthrough in the German center.
 This breakthrough was to be achieved by the Fourth Army attacking through the Ardennes and the Second and Third Armies advancing east of Nancy.
 He was aware of the probable German thrust through Belgium, but he grossly underestimated its strength and believed that the French First Army could contain it.
 He also thought the German’s Belgian sweep would weaken their center and expose them to a counterpunch.
-Since the Germans were employing their reserves, Joffre was wrong on both counts.
+Since the Germans were employing their reserves as first-line troops, Joffre was wrong on both counts.
 The Fifth Army and the BEF were nearly overwhelmed by the three powerful German armies in the north, and the attacking French troops did not outnumber German defenders in Lorraine and the Ardennes.